MPlasson/Encadreur/README.md

 # Copyright Notice
 Copyright (C) 2017 Maxime Plasson - All Rights Reserved.
-You may use, distribute and modify this project under the terms of the GNU General Public Licence version 3.0 license.
+You may use, distribute and modify this project under the terms of the GNU General Public License version 3.0 license.

-A copy of the GPLv3 license is included in the [LICENCE](https://github.com/MPlasson/Encadreur/blob/master/LICENSE) file.
+A copy of the GPLv3 license is included in the [LICENSE](https://github.com/MPlasson/Encadreur/blob/master/LICENSE) file.